JustJarvaz/starter-restaurant-reservation-original/README.md

 #### Acceptance criteria

-Given that the restaurant mananger is on the `/reservations/new` page, When the restaurant manager submits a reservation form, Display an error message if any of the following constraints are violated:
+Given that the restaurant manager is on the `/reservations/new` page, When the restaurant manager submits a reservation form, Display an error message, with `className="alert alert-danger"`, if any of the following constraints are violated:

 - The date and time of the reservation must occur some time in the future, on a day the restaurant is open for service (the restaurant is closed on Tuesdays).